-As a thank you, we’re giving everybody that takes part in the survey a small gift, and entering groups into a prize draw to win £300 in cash, with three £50 runner-up prizes.
+“As a thank you, we’re giving everybody that takes part in the survey a small gift, and entering groups into a prize draw to win £300 in cash, with three £50 runner-up prizes.

-People can fill in the survey online at www.vascotland.org.uk/15542 or can request a hard copy from email@example.com or tel: 0131 225 7355.
+“People can fill in the survey online at www.vascotland.org.uk/15542 or can request a hard copy from email@example.com or tel: 0131 225 7355.

-Notes to Editors:
+Notes to editors:

 - Voluntary Arts Scotland supports and promotes participation in the arts and crafts.
 Its website www.vascotland.org.uk is packed with free useful resources for the voluntary arts sector, and it regularly advocates on behalf of the arts and on the importance of participation.
-Fiona Campbell, Executive Officer of Voluntary Arts Scotland is available for interview.
+Fiona Campbell, executive officer of Voluntary Arts Scotland is available for interview.
 Please email firstname.lastname@example.org or tel: 0131 225 7355.

 - Aberdeenshire Council Arts Development Team works with a broad range of people to strengthen the arts sector and creative industries, while increasing participation in the arts.
 It offers funding advice, training, commissioning advice, arts project development, links the arts to education and supports the voluntary sector.
-More information can be found at www.aberdeenshirearts.org.uk
+More information can be found at www.aberdeenshirearts.org.uk.